sconnair/2060-SSG/README.md

-# 2060-SSG
-ECE 2060 Simon State Machine Game
+# ECE 2060 Intro to Digital Logic Lab - Simon State Machine Game

+This project was created as part of ECE 2060.
+The purpose was to create a game in which the player had to repeat back button presses according to an indicated sequence.

+Tools used:

+- Quartus Prime
+- ModelSim
+- The Altera DE2 Board

+Team Credit:
+Kevin O'Neill
+Ty Fredrick
+Stephen Connair